aaronzberger/EdnaBackend/README.md

 ## Pre-processing
-The goal of the pre-processing is to take a campaign's geographic information (what areas they are running in), and prepare the data for canvassing, and to be used in the CRM.
+The goal of the pre-processing is to take a campaign's geographic information (what areas they are running in), and prepare the data for canvassing.
 The inputs to the pre-processing are:
  - The campaign's "universe" file, which contains a subset of the public voter file, containing only the voters the campaign wants to target (see `regions/dev_1/input/universe.csv` for an example).
  - Geocoding information, which maps an address to coordinates.
-Right now, we test in Alleghney County, PA, which releases a file with this information (see `input/address_pts.csv`). **This will soon transition to a scalable solution like SmartyStreets, which has geocoding and address matching.**
+Right now, we test in Alleghney County, PA, which releases a file with this information (see `input/address_pts.csv`).

 ### Geographic Data Fetching
 First, we use OpenStreetMap (OSM) to retrieve a geographic understanding of the region requested: blocks and nodes.
 Run `src/pre_processing/get_data.py` to query OSM for the bounding box defined in `src/config.py`.
 This may take a while, but finally generates a large file called `overpass.json`.